 Will a Bumbo Help My Baby Learn to Sit Up?

-No. Bumbos are designed to fully support your baby in the sitting position, babies aren’t required to use any of their muscles, so sitting in a Bumbo doesn’t help to strengthen the core and develop trunk control, which is what babies need in order to sit up unaided.
+No. Bumbos are designed to fully support your baby in the sitting position, babies aren’t required to use any of their muscles, apart from their neck muscles.
+This means sitting in a Bumbo seat doesn’t help to strengthen the core and develop trunk control, which is what babies need in order to sit up unaided.

 If you’re keen to teach your baby to sit up unaided, it’s much better to give them time on the floor where they have freedom of movement to develop their muscles.
 Lots of tummy time helps.

 Are a Bumbo Seats Bad for Babies?